 Data - MiTracking

-MiTracking Adult Lead Exposure Indicators
+MiTracking Adult Lead Exposure Measures

-- Number of adults (age 16 and older) with a blood lead test result of =5 µg/dL and =25 µg/dL (all years combined)
+- Number of adults (age 16 and older) with a blood lead test result of ≥5 µg/dL and ≥25 µg/dL (all years combined).

-- Number of adults (age 16 and older) with a blood lead test result of =5 µg/dL and =25 µg/dL (5-year aggregates)
+- Number of adults (age 16 and older) with a blood lead test result of ≥5 µg/dL and ≥25 µg/dL (5-year aggregates).

 MiTracking Adult Lead Exposure Data Can Tell Us

-- On a statewide basis, the number of adults with blood lead levels =5 µg/dL and =25 µg/dL), by 5-year groups and all years combined, age group, gender, and type of exposure.
+- On a statewide basis, the number of adults with blood lead levels (≥5 µg/dL and ≥25 µg/dL) by 5-year groups.

 MiTracking Adult Lead Exposure Data Cannot Tell Us